Towards a Game-Theoretic Security Analysis of Off-Chain Protocols: Closing Games for the Security Analysis of Lightning Channels Secure Lightning Channels

+\NEWR{ \begin{remark} Note that the analysis of utilities in the closing game $G_c(A)$ crucially depends on constraints of the underlining ordering that we set in \Cref{def:utility:order}, and thus on the values of variables $a,b,c,d_{A,B},f$ in \Cref{tbl:actions}.
+In general, the bigger $\epsilon$ gets in \Cref{def:utility:order}, the more discouraged is closing unilaterally in \Cref{tbl:actions}, and hence in \Cref{tbl:Gc}.
+Further, $B$ is more likely to accept a dishonest collaborative closing attempt $C_c$, as it is better to lose $c$ than to lose $\epsilon$. \end{remark} }

-\begin{restatable}[Security of $G_c(A)$ without Updates]{theorem}{securitynoup} If $a,b\geq f$, then the closing game $G_c(A)$ together with both histories $(H)$ and $(C_h,S)$ is \emph{secure}. \end{restatable} We further study what happens if a player has almost no funds left in a channel.
-In particular, we show that security goals are drastically violated in this corner case, thereby formalizing folklore in the community.
+We further study what happens if a player has almost no funds left in a channel.
+In particular, we show that security properties, \NEWR{in particular weak immunity and practicality}, are violated in this case, thereby formalizing the following folklore in the community.

+\begin{theorem}[Little Funds] If $a<f$, then only terminal histories that involve an explicit cheating attempt are weak immune \NEWR{in the closing game $G_c(A)$ without updates}.
+A terminal history involves an explicit cheating attempts if one of its actions is $C_c$ or $D$. \end{theorem} \begin{proof} Let $\sigma$ be any strategy, yielding a history that does not involve an explicit cheating attempt.
+Then $A$ can deviate to a strategy where $A$ chooses $D$ as its first action.
+In this case, the honest $B$ gets negative utility, \NEWR{no matter whether} $B$ chooses $P$ or $\mathfrak{I}$, since $a<f$.
+Hence, only histories that involve explicit cheating attempts can be weak immune. \end{proof}

-\begin{restatable}[Little Funds]{theorem}{securityflaw} If $a<f$, then no honest terminal history is weak immune, where an honest terminal history is a terminal history not including the action $C_c$ nor $D$. \end{restatable} \begin{restatable}{corollary}{cortwo} If there exists an old state $(a+d_A,b-d_A)$, with $a+d_A <f$, then neither history $(H)$ nor $(C_h,S)$ is weak immune nor practical, but \srp. \end{restatable} \begin{restatable}{corollary}{corthree} A rational party should \emph{never}, in any channel, let the opponent's balance fall below $f$, because at that point the other party can always cause a financial loss by closing dishonestly and unilaterally\footnote{The special edge cases $a=0$ or $b=0$ are considered in \Cref{app:sec}.}. \end{restatable}
+We next derive the following results on security properties. \begin{corollary} If there exists an old channel state $(a+d_A,b-d_A)$, with $a+d_A <f$, then neither history $(H)$ nor $(C_h,S)$ is weak immune nor practical, but \srp. \end{corollary}

+\begin{corollary} A rational party should \emph{never}, in any channel, let the opponent's balance fall below $f$, because at that point the other party can always cause financial loss by closing dishonestly and unilaterally\footnote{The special edge cases $a=0$ or $b=0$ are considered in the appendix.}. \end{corollary} \begin{proof} Once the opponent's balance is below $f$, that party can start the closing game, therefore the opponent becoming $A$.
+Thus, by applying \Cref{thm:secflaw}, it follows that the opponent can make the rational player lose money by closing unilaterally and dishonestly.
+If it is not the first time that $A$'s balance is below $f$ and the respective old state contains a higher balance for $A$ than the latest one, then we are even in the situation of \Cref{cor:cor2}.
+It is thus rational of $A$ (practical) to close dishonestly. \end{proof}